tannerkothlow/e-commerce-back-end/README.md

 ![get one](./project/images/get_one.PNG)

-- To create a new category, product, or tag, submit a post requqest formatted like the examples below.
+- To create a new category, product, or tag, submit a post request formatted like the examples below.

 - New category: